 That time of year is once again upon us, where we look forward to assisting you with your personal tax preparation.
-As in previous years, please find attached a copy of our 2022 questionnaire to assist you with the assembly of your tax information.
+As in previous years, please find attached a copy of our 2023 questionnaire to assist you with the assembly of your tax information.
 We strongly recommend that all clients fill in the questionnaire to ensure that we have as much information as possible when completing your returns, including changes to your contact information and dependants.
 This year we have adopted a new internal management system, which we anticipate will reduce our reliance on paper, therefore, in the future you should expect to receive invoices/statements by e-mail when possible.

-We would like to draw your attention to some key tax and general matters for the 2022 tax year and beyond:
+We would like to draw your attention to some key tax and general matters for the 2023 tax year and beyond.
+Please note that this is by no way a complete summary of every tax change - simply those we feel are most applicable to our clients.